Skip to docs navigation

 • Minimum of 2 lights (can have more lights)

-• Minimum of 2 objects, model and background (can have many more objects)
+• Minimum of 2 objects, model and ground plane (can have many more objects)

 • Apply materials and/or shaders to objects and background